 Mr. and Mrs. John Boyd, who were married Sept.
 27, are motoring from Maine and will remain at the Inn until they are ready to move into their newly furnished apartment in the Forest Arms.

-Mrs. W. C. Perry, of Kansas City, who has been spending the summer with her son in the West, has arrived at the Inn for her second season.
-Mrs. Perry came to the lnn from Nantucket, where she has engaged a cottage for next summer.
+Mrs. W. C. Perry, of Kansas City, who

+has been spending the summer with her son in the West, has arrived at the Inn for her second season.
+Mrs. Perry came to the Inn from Nantucket, where she has engaged a from Nantucket, where she has engageu a cottage for next summer.

 John C. Boyd is back from a business trip in the West.
 Mrs. Charles E. Smith, of Baltimore, is the guest of her daughter, Mrs. Stephen Avery, for two weeks.

 Mr. and Mrs. George K. Reed have returned from a 2,000-mile motor trip which took them north in Canada.
-They stayed at the famous Chateau Frontenac while in They stayed at the famous Chatcar Annual Quebec, and visited the lake region of Maine, returning White and Green Mountains.
+They stayed at the famous Chateau Frontenac while in Quebec, and visited the lake region of Maine, returning by way of the White and Green Mountains.
 They were away about three weeks.

-Mr. and Mrs. Lloyd Coulter, who formerly lived at the Inn, were calling on acquaintances recently.
-They have been abroad for two years and are at present in the Hotel Earle in New York.
+Mr. and Mrs. Lloyd Coulter, who formerly lived at the Inn, were calling on acquaintances recently. been abroad for two years and are at present in the Hotel Earle in New York.

-M. Lawrence Meade, manager of the Inn, spent the week-end in Wayerley, N. Y.
+M. Lawrence Meade, manager of the Inn, spent the week-end in Waverley, N. Y.

-Mrs. H. A. Palmer and daughter, Virginia, of Washington, are week-end guests at the Inn.
+Mrs. H. A. Palmer and daughter, Virginia, of Washing-

+ton, are week-end guests at the Inn.

-Harry Wood entertained a party of ten at the dinnerdance on Saturday evening.
+Wood entertained a party of ten at the dinner-

+dance on Saturday evening.

 Mrs. Aspinwall Goodrich, who has been ill for some time, is very much improved and will soon be about again.

-Mrs. Emma Springs, of Berkeley, Cal., has returned to the Inn for the winter.
+Mrs. Emma Springs, of Berkeley, Cal., has returned to

+the Inn for the winter.

-Mr. and Mrs. Charles W. Townsley have arrived for the autumn and winter seasons.
+Mr. and Mrs. Charles W. Townsley have arrived for the

+autumn and winter seasons.

-Mr. and Mrs. Charles E. Plummer, who sailed for Cuba on Saturday, were given a farewell dinner by M. Lawrence Meade, manager of the Inn, in the sun parlor on Friday evening.
-The long table, at which twenty-four covers were laid, was decorated with ferns and brilliant autumn Howers.
+Mr. and Mrs. Charles E. Plummer, who sailed for Cuba Mr. and Mrs. Charles E. Plummer, who sailed for Cuba on Saturday, were given a farewell dinner by M. Lawrence Meade, manager of the Inn, in the sun parlor on Friday evening.
+The long table, at which twenty-four covers were laid, was decorated with ferns and brilliant autumn flowers.
 Following the dinner, dancing and mah-jong were enjoyed by the guests.
-Those attending were Mr. and Mrs. Charles E. Plummer, Mr. and Mrs. George K. Reed, Mr. and Mrs. Louis Guthman, Mr. and Mrs. Robert Ful-Mr. and Mrs. Louis Guthnan, Mr. and Mrs. Kobert Ful-lerton, Mr. and Mrs. A. Ricard, Mr. and Mrs. W. Breen, Mrs. Louise Steedman, Mr. and Mrs. Edward Spahr, Mr. and Mrs. Bertram Chesterman, Mr. and Mrs. William McClenaghan, Miss E. Degenfeld, Bradford Fullerton, Lee S. Megargee, H. Arnold, Mrs. M. Kennedy Halpin and M. Lawrence Meade.
-Mr. and Mrs. H. S. Grattan have given up their apart-ment in the Gardens and taken accommodations in the Inn.
+Those attending were Mr. and Mrs. Charles E. Plummer, Mr. and Mrs. George K. Reed, Mr. and Mrs. Louis Guthman, Mr. and Mrs. Robert Fullerton, Mr. and Mrs. A. Ricard, Mr. and Mrs. W. Breen, Mrs. Louise Steedman, Mr. and Mrs. Edward Spahr, Mr. and Mrs. Bertram Chesterman, Mr. and Mrs. William McClenaghan, Miss E. Degenfeld, Bradford Fullerton, Lee S. Megargee, H. Arnold, Mrs. M. Kennedy Halpin and M. Lawrence Meade.

-ment in the Gardens and taken accommodations in the Inn.
+Mr. and Mrs. H. S. Grattan have given up their apartment in the Gardens and taken accommodations in the Inn.